Loewen Windows Reviews

 Loewen vs Marvin Take 2

-I sell Marvin and Loewen windows and honestly I like them both.
-Loewen is the smaller company of the two and uses exclusively dealers and distributors to sell their products.
+I sell Marvin and Loewen windows and honestly, I like them both.
+Loewen is the smaller company of the two and uses exclusively dealers to sell their products.
 This means that consumers need to research the dealer they are going to buy from to make sure that they are reliable and customer oriented in case service calls or other issues arise.
 I’d advice getting a quote from both Loewen and Marvin to compare.

-Loewen uses a Douglas Fir on many of their wood windows, which stains darker than pine, has a slightly busier pattern and is a hard wooder wood than pine.
+Loewen uses a Douglas Fir on many of their wood windows, which stains darker than pine.
+In addition, it has a slightly busier pattern and is a hard wooder wood than pine.
 A hard wood means it will last a long long time if properly taken care of.
 Most other companies use pine, a softer wood and not quite as nice looking in my opinion.
 Marvin uses a Pondersa Pine, which is a great option as well, although it won’t stain as dark as the Fir.
-The whole reason cladding was invented was that pine can rot over time — so the extruded aluminum or vinyl, along with a great finish, protects the outside the wood looks great from inside.

-The downside on the Loewen in my opinion is their spotty presence in certain areas so you had better make sure that whoever installs the window is going to be around in 20 years.
+The whole reason cladding was invented was that pine can rot over time.
+So the extruded aluminum or vinyl, along with a great finish, protects the outside the wood looks great from inside.
+The downside on the Loewen is their spotty presence in certain areas so you had better make sure that whoever installs the window is going to be around in 20 years.
 Marvin is better established with full-time support that handles homeowners problems quite well.

 Dean – Installer – 2008